nhoj/PHTwitter/README.md

 	- Go to [Twitter Dev](https://dev.twitter.com) and sign in
     - Create an application.
 Make sure the `Application Type` access is __Read and Write__ (stream and sending tweets, respectively).
     - The wizard will automatically generate the four keys mentioned above.
-  - Fill out the file `twitter/streaming-twitter-account.txt` with the corresponding keys.
-This account will be used to fetch tweets.
-Do not leave any blank lines after the last line.
+  - Fill out the file twitter/streaming-twitter-account.txt with the corresponding keys.
-  - Fill out the file `twitter/twitter-accounts.txt` with the corresponding keys.
+  - Fill out the file twitter/twitter-accounts.txt with the corresponding keys.
 These accounts are used to reply to tweets
     - Can have more than one account.
 Just copy and paste the 5 keys and fill out the necessary information
     - `account_name` is the name of the account to be shown on the web app.
-    - __NOTE__:
-        - The contents of the file are just sample values.
-They don't work.
-Fill out your own account information
-        - Do not leave any blank lines after the last line.

 RUN THE WEB APP